Development of a risk assessment model for Salmonella in shell eggs and processed eggs in Ireland

 - Discipline: Microbiology and food hygiene

-- Principal researcher/s: Dr David McCleery & Dr Robert Madden, Agri-Food and Biosciences Institute, Belfast
+- Author/s: Dr David McCleery & Dr Robert Madden, Agri-Food and Biosciences Institute, Belfast

 - Collaborator/s: Prof Seamus Fanning & Dr Paul Whyte, University College Dublin, Dr Louise Kelly, University of Strathclyde